expo/expo/docs/pages/app-signing/managed-credentials.md

    - No: Select `Add new Push Notifications Key`

 3. From there, follow the prompts, and once your key is configured you do _not_ need to rebuild your app.

+#### Android

+The Android push notification credentials set up for EAS Build is identical to the setup you might've used for classic builds.
+If you've already configured your app with FCM, there's nothing else you need to do.
+If you haven't, please follow [this guide](../push-notifications/using-fcm.md).

 ## Sharing credentials with your team